igor-sb/bluprint/docs/source/tutorial.rst

-Getting started with bluprint
+Getting started with Bluprint
 =============================

 Python projects
 ---------------

-Create a new directory *myproj* with the project template:
+To create a new directory *myproj* with the project template in the current directory, run:

 .. code-block:: bash